‘We all quit’: Burger King workers leave now-viral message on store sign

 Former general manager Rachael Flores told TV station KLKN that at one point the restaurant kitchen temperatures reached into the 90s and that a boss told her she was a “baby” for going to the hospital for dehydration.
 Flores also said the restaurant was continually short-staffed.

-Employees posted the words on the sign after Flores and eight others reportedly put in their two-weeks notice.
+Employees posted the words on the sign after Flores and eight others reportedly put in their two-week notice.

 Flores said she was told she was fired following the incident.